Archebald-now/Ibc-transaction-for-kichain/README.md

 EOF

 now make start our service and lets use Relayer remote

 > sudo systemctl daemon-reload
 > sudo systemctl enable rlyd
 > sudo systemctl start rlyd

 # Use thise comand to transfer
 > kid tx ibc-transfer transfer transfer channel-N rizon_WALLET_address 1000utki --from name_OF_wallet --fees=5000utki --gas=auto --chain-id kichain-t-4 --home $HOME/kichain/kid

 #number of chanel you can see in config.yaml on relayer or use command

-   > rly paths show transfer  -- yaml
+> rly paths show transfer  --yaml

 Send back to kichain from rizon same comand